-8.1 Connection, Disconnection and other works
+9.1.
+Connection, Disconnection and other works

-- (a) No person shall, without Council's approval: - (i) Ceonnect to the water supply network; - (ii) Delisconnect from the water supply network; - (iii) Cearry out any other works on, or in relation to, the water supply network; - (iv) I amper with any, access point, valve on, or otherwise with the water supply network. - (b) Any person wishing to connect to or disconnect from the water supply network, or to otherwise carry out works on such a network or change level of service or end use of water supplied or supply changes or increase supply, must make a written application for approval to Council on the prescribed form, and must provide with that application all information relating to the application as is specified by Council. - (c) Council may grant approval to such connection, disconnection or other works, as the case may be, and may impose conditions which must be complied with in the exercise of the approval. - The Council may require a Customer to enter into an individual Customer agreement and supply a Water Conservation and Demand Management Plan based on the Customer's water demand requirements. - (d) Without limiting subclause 8.1(c), a condition imposed under that subclause may require that the connection, disconnection or works comply with any relevant code of practice. - (e) Council may refuse an application for approval to connect or disconnect to a network where: - (i) £The applicant has not paid fees or charges associated with the connection (including development contributions) within 20 working days that have been required by Council to continue with installation, or has refused to provide such information relating to the application as has been specified by Council; or - (ii) Council has a documented record of the applicant's non-compliance with this Bbylaw or any previous water supply Bbylaw, codes of practice, or approvals granted under such Bbylaws or codes of practice; or - (iii) in Councils reasonable opinion, there is insufficient capacity in the network to accommodate the connection; or
+- (a) No person shall, without Council's approval: - i.
+Connect to the water supply network; - ii.
+Disconnect from the water supply network; - iii.
+Carry out any other works on, or in relation to, the water supply network; - iv.
+Tamper with any, access point, valve on, or otherwise with the water supply network. - (b) Any person wishing to connect to or disconnect from the water supply network, or to otherwise carry out works on such a network or change level of service or end use of water supplied or supply changes or increase supply, must make a written application for approval to Council on the prescribed form, and must provide with that application all information relating to the application as specified by Council. - (c) Council may grant approval to such connection, disconnection or other works, as the case may be, and may impose conditions which must be complied with in the exercise of the approval. - The Council may require a Customer to enter into an individual Customer agreement and supply a Water Conservation and Demand Management Plan based on the Customer's water demand requirements. - (d) Without limiting subclause 9.1(c), a condition imposed under that subclause may require that the connection, disconnection or works comply with any relevant code of practice. - (e) Council may refuse an application for approval to connect or disconnect to a network where: - i.
+The applicant has not paid fees or charges associated with the connection (including development contributions) within 20 working days that have been required by Council to continue with installation, or has refused to provide such information relating to the application as has been specified by Council; or

+- ii.
+Council has a documented record of the applicant's non-compliance with this Bylaw or any previous water supply Bylaw, codes of practice, or approvals granted under such Bylaws or codes of practice; or - iii. in Councils reasonable opinion, there is insufficient capacity in the network to accommodate the connection; or - iv. in Council's reasonable opinion, the connection could compromise its ability to maintain levels of service in relation to the water supply including volume and/or pressure required for firefighting; or